Darthagnon/Darthagnon/README.md

 Currently a student electromechanical engineer who enjoys creating art and products for home use, I also run a homeserver and function as my family's sysadmin/tech support.

-If you'd like to see programming-related projects I've worked on [see my pinned repositories](Pinned.md).
+If you'd like to see programming-related projects I've worked on [see my pinned repositories](Pinned.md); I've included notes.
+Due to my workflow, GitHub forks and GitHub's default pinned repositories are not the best way to view these.

 My to-do list is [here](TODO.md).